cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 > ~~~
 > {: .error}
 >
-> This occours when a bin of the pass histogram is greater than the respective bin in the total histogram.
+> This occurs when the contents of a bin of the pass histogram is greater than the corresponding bin in the total histogram.
 With sideband subtraction, depending on bins you choose, this can happen and will result in enormous error bars.
 >
-> Just ignore them.
+> This issue may be avoided by fine-tuning the binning choice.
+For now, these messages may be ignored.
 >
 {: .callout}